-These natural phenomena, the change of level of lakes and agricultural levies have changed the course and the importance of certain rivers mentioned by tablets.
-This statement is seen on the ground: many rivers of current valleys are little worked by erosion, while ancient riverbeds appear abandoned.
+These natural phenomena, the decrease of level of lakes and agricultural levies have changed the course and the importance of certain rivers mentioned by the tablets.
+This is seen on the ground: many rivers of current valleys are little worked by erosion, while ancient riverbeds appear abandoned.

 Also the use of same names are the main criteria that I hold.

 CTH 68 is a tablet found in Hattusa.
 It describes the borders of the Mira country : "On this side, towards the city of Maddunassa, the fortified camp of Tuthaliya be your border.
 And on the other hand the hole of the city of Wiyanawanda be your border.
 You do not cross towards the city of Aura.
 On this side towards the Astarpa River, the country of Kuwaliya be your border.
 This country will be yours, protect it!
 You will found no city on the Astarpa river or on the Siyanta river ... "